[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 When to use Terraform vs. Jenkins?

-Terraform is best used for provisioning and managing infrastructure as code across cloud providers.
+Terraform is best used for provisioning and managing infrastructure-as-code across cloud providers.
 It handles the lifecycle of cloud resources declaratively, using state management to track changes and dependencies.
-On the other hand, Jenkins is ideal for orchestrating CI/CD pipelines, automating tasks like building, testing, and deploying applications.
+On the other hand, Jenkins is ideal for orchestrating CI/CD pipelines and automating tasks such as building, testing, and deploying applications.

 However, a common pattern is using Jenkins pipelines to trigger Terraform runs, for example, to provision infrastructure as part of a deployment process.